988Harshit/Project-1-smart-glove/README.md

 # Project-1-smart-glove
-For circuit diagram and more information contact me @ harhbhat
+For circuit diagram and more information contact me